 - Find a public domain version of the Bible online and copy the book into a word processor, or better yet a plain text editor.

-- Use “find and replace” to remove all spaces between words, punctuation, and numbers (chapter and verse marks).
+- Use “find and replace” to remove all the punctuation, numbers (chapter and verse marks), and all the spaces between the words.

 - For good measure remove the paragraphs.